yishaishimoni/dockers/n8n_openwebui/readme.md

 On the other hand, local models usually have less reasoning and reflection capabilities and you may have to inject those into the workflow ourself.
 Still, this is a great environment if you want to build local agents.

+The installation includes relatively large downloads of several Gb models so take that under consideration when starting the swarm for the first time or updating it.

 ### Notes
 - The instructions here are tailored for a setup with docker running in WSL (windows system linux), but the definition of a dedicated network with a bridge should allow this to work on any system (I hope).